 Internships

 You’re probably thinking about going to college in order to get a good-paying job that you are passionate about and excited about!
-Internships are a great way to get work experience and continue showing college’s that you are passionate about your course of study and dedicated to your growth as a student.
-In case you are not sure what internships are – Internships are selective positions with companies that give you shadowing and work experience purely for learning purposes.
-Some internships are paid and others are not, however, as a high schooler you can anticipate that these will be unpaid.
+Internships are a great way to get work experience and continue showing colleges that you are passionate about your course of study and dedicated to your growth as a student.
+In case you are not sure what internships are, Internships are selective positions with companies that give you shadowing and work experience purely for learning purposes.
+Some internships are paid, and others are not; however, as a high schooler, you can expect most to be unpaid.
 Your high school counselor may know of some opportunities, but a good way to get started in your search is to identify an area of work you would like to grow in and start reaching out to the organizations that do that type of work.
-Keep in mind that if you land an internship, these folks could be great individuals to get recommendation letters from when it comes time to apply for college as they can give a unique perspective that isn’t academic!
+Keep in mind that if you land an internship, these folks could be great individuals to get recommendation letters from when it comes time to apply for college, as they can give a unique perspective that isn’t academic!

 Here are some common spaces where internships may be offered for high schoolers: